tribbloid/spookystuff/README.md

 - The easiest way is to test locally on you scala IDE or REPL.
 - You need to install [PhantomJS](http://phantomjs.org/) on you computer.
 The default installation directory is '/usr/lib/phantomjs'.
     - (If your PhantomJS is installed to a different directory, please change *phantomJSRootPath* in *org.tribbloid.spookystuff.Conf.scala* to point to your PhantomJS directory.)
-- You DON"T need to install Apache Spark to test it locally, the spark jar in you local Maven repository has everything you need to run locally.
+- You DON"T need to install Apache Spark to test it in local simulation mode (where masterURL = "local[...]"), the spark jar in you local Maven repository has everything you need.
     - You DO need to do this to deploy your query or application to a cluster.
 1. Git clone me: git clone https://github.com/tribbloid/spookystuff.git
 2. Create your scala project.
 Add spookystuff-core to its dependency list